warlock-labs/solbls/README.md

 - https://github.com/thehubbleproject/hubble-contracts

 All in all, the contract performs well according to [RFC 9380](https://datatracker.ietf.org/doc/html/rfc9380).
 It implements the recommended `expand_msg_xmd` algorithm for hashing a bytestring to an element of the field, and likewise hashing a bytestring to a pair of elements in the field.
-To convert these field elements to curve elements, it implements the Shallue-van de Woestijne-Ulas algorithm, which is constant time, and relatively cheap to execute on-chain.
+To convert these field elements to curve elements, it implements the Shallue-van de Woestijne encoding, which is constant time, and relatively cheap to execute on-chain.

 This is a big difference from the other versions which implement either Fouque-Tibouchi (FT) or the try-and-increment / hash-and-pray.
 The problem with FT and hash-and-pray is the fact that they are not constant time algorithms, and each iteration is expensive enough so that a bad actor can produce a message that's too expensive to check on-chain.
 The Hubble project quantified the expense of these algorithms to be about ~30k gas.
 One of the most expensive steps in hash-and-pray is the sqrt step, which takes 14k gas alone by calling the modexp precompile.
 This is why all of these versions have ported a copy of the [ModExp.sol library](https://github.com/ChihChengLiang/modexp/blob/master/contracts/ModExp.sol), which reduces the gas used to about 7k gas.
 The current version using SvdW is constant-time, and reasonably cheap, at the cost of being difficult to implement.